Biscuits

 • Use a pastry cutter or your fingers to blend until the mixture resembles coarse crumbs.

-• Roll out the dough to about 1-inch thickness.
+• Roll out the dough to about 1 inch thick.

 Nutrition